From harmonics to frequencies

 Consequences

-When we listen to music in equal tempered scale, our brain has to compensate constantly to make us "hear" the music in tune.
+When we listen to music in equal tempered scale, our brain has to compensate constantly to make us "hear" that the music is in tune.
 This compensation is extra work that prevents the listener from being truly relaxed, and prevents him from appreciating the finer nuances of the music and being carried along by it to more peaceful states of greater happiness and inner silence.

 Through continuous practice, the brains of seasoned musicians develop this capacity for correction into second nature.
 As a result, they hear in tune the out-of-tune notes of the equal tempered, and because they no longer make compensatory efforts, they enjoy the music more.